parisholley/node-control-flow/README.md

 # Control Flow
 A control flow library for javascript intended to handle the orchestration of multiple invocations within a data context.

+**Note:** This library is released pre-1.0 as the API will most likely change once members of the community provide their input.

 ## Purpose

 ### 1. Ability to terminate flow on business errors without using the error callback model.